Pre-implantation genetic testing

 If either partner carries a balanced translocation, we can use PGT with Next Generation Sequencing to test each embryo for the presence of an ‘unbalanced translocation’.

-This enables the selection and transfer of only chromosomally healthy embryos, maximising the chance of a successful pregnancy and a healthy baby.
+This enables the selection and transfer of chromosomally healthy embryos, maximising the chance of a successful pregnancy and a healthy baby.

 - Can you use PGT for gender selection?

 Some genetic conditions affect one gender, for example haemophilia and muscular dystrophy.
-When it is not possible to detect the exact genetic error that causes the disease, PGT can be used to determine the gender of embryos, so only embryos of the required gender and with the correct number of chromosomes will be transferred.
+When it is not possible to detect the exact genetic error that causes the disease, PGT can be used to determine the gender of embryos, so embryos of the required gender and with the correct number of chromosomes will be transferred.

 Gender selection is prohibited for family balancing and can only be used when there is a medical reason.